Gr33ndev/n8n-nodes-teamupcalendar/README.md

 To use this node, you need:

 1. **Teamup Calendar Account**: Sign up at [Teamup Calendar](https://teamup.com/register) and get your API key from there
-2. **Calendar Key**: The unique identifier for your Teamup calendar (found in your calendar URL)
+2. **Calendar Key**: The unique identifier for your Teamup calendar (found in your share calendar URL, Settings > Sharing > Create Link)

 ### Setting up credentials:
 1. Create a Teamup calendar or use an existing one
+2. Share your calendar via Settings > Sharing > Create Link
-3. Note your calendar key from the calendar URL (e.g., `https://teamup.com/ks1234567890` → key is `ks1234567890`)
+3. Note your calendar key from that sharing URL (e.g., `https://teamup.com/ks1234567890` → key is `ks1234567890`)
 4. In n8n, create new "Teamup API" credentials with your calendar key and API token

 ## Compatibility